iComputer7/RaspiPicoVGM/README.md

 * Refuse to play files that call for unsupported chips
 * Switch to C++ and move stuff into classes to make code more readable and clean
 * (Future) VGZ support
-* (Future) Implement RetroWave OPL3 compatibility support
+* (Future) RetroWave OPL3 support
 * (Future) Allow users to pick and choose which chips they have without needing to recompile the firmware
 * (Future) YM2612 support
 * (Future) Dual SN76489 support
+* (Future) OPLL playback by translating OPLL data to OPL3 data (or through a real OPLL if translation is not possible)
 * (Future) Pico W support with some way to remotely control playback and manage files on the SD card
 * (Future) An actual PCB that integrates the RP2040 directly onto it for skilled solderers who want to save space and have a better voltage regulator